Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-13.md

 I downloaded node.js in the mac terminal, it was relatively easy for the most part, although I often forget git commands immediately after I use them lol.
 With practice it will come to me more naturally!

+Although I could run the sample website that Shm provided, I started to struggle once I began trying to integrate the p5.js library and example set on my local host.
+I started digging into the original js file that was successfully showing on my localhost (and then emulate that in my new folder), but no success.
+Appears I will have to use some javascript to fully utilize node.js 'express' functionality.

-I am continued my Figma diagramming; tonight I laid out the structure for my ZeroWidth LLM instructions, knowledge sets, and data chunks.
+I am continuing my Figma diagramming; tonight I laid out the structure for my ZeroWidth LLM instructions, knowledge sets, and data chunks.

 <img width="700" alt="zerowidth llm structure" src="https://github.com/Berkeley-MDes/tdf-fa23-marissadevelops/assets/143042473/b9a99b1d-02a7-4c9b-aeb2-5e8b5ecab496">